kaplanz/rugby/apps/cli/README.md

 ## Build

-Invoke `cargo build --release -pcli` from anywhere within the repository to build this frontend.
+Invoke `cargo build --release -prugby-cli` from anywhere within the repository to build this frontend.
 The following artifacts of interest will be produced:

 ```
 ./target/release/
 ├── rugby          # rugby-cli executable
 ├── ...
-└── build/cli-*/out/
+└── build/rugby-cli-*/out/
    ├── _rugby      # completions for zsh
    ├── _rugby.ps1  # completions for powershell
    ├── rugby.6     # manual documentation page